Prokash21/Prokash21.github.io/content/authors/admin/_index.md

 I have always approached biochemistry from a translational perspective, connecting biology with computational techniques to solve biological problems.
 For my research and learning, I take guidance on scRNA-seq, machine learning, and neuroscience, from <a href="https://preonath.github.io/about.html">Preonath Chondrow Dev</a>, work as a research officer in CHRF, Dhaka.
 In one of my current research projects, I am investigating some <a href="https://github.com/Prokash21/Deep-Neural-Profiling">latent features</a>, which are the molecular driver genes, controlling the regulation of a molecular pathway, using the VAE + IG framework, combining neural network modeling with RNA-seq and qRT-PCR validation.

 I firmly believe that maintaining a peaceful mind is essential for both living life fully and doing meaningful research.
 Sri Krishna says, “The mind can be your greatest ally or your worst enemy.”
-With this in mind, my curiosity now revolves around understanding the mmysteries of our brain.
+With this in mind, my curiosity now revolves around understanding the mysteries of the brain.

 <!--# Earlier, I completed my undergraduate degree, when I got involved in projects with my two respected faculty members: <a href="https://scholar.google.com/citations?user=VESJwAMAAAAJ&hl=en">Ajit Ghosh, PhD</a>, who runs the Genomics and Transcriptomics laboratory, and <a href="https://www.sust.edu/departments/bmb/faculty/papia-bmb@sust.edu">Papia Rahman</a>, who runs a collaborative work in nanoparticles with the department of Chemistry, BUET -->